-Use of unapproved supermixes or additives may harm the instrument and voids the warranty.

-Use only the power cord supplied with the instrument, using only the plug adaptor that corresponds to the electrical outlets in your region.
+Use of unapproved plates, supermixes, or additives may harm the instrument and voids the warranty.
+Use only the power cord supplied with the instrument and the plug adaptor that corresponds to the electrical outlets in your region.

 Safety and Regulatory Compliance